Dartmouth Time-Sharing System: Dartmouth Time-Sharing System, version 2

 This new version was completely different internally from the earlier DTSS, but provided a near-identical user interface to enable a smooth transition for users and course materials.
-The 635 version provided interactive time-sharing to up to nearly 300 simultaneous users in the 1970s, a very large number at the time, and operated at eleven commercial and academic sites in the U.S.A., Canada and Europe.
+The 635 version provided interactive time-sharing to up to nearly 300 simultaneous users in the 1970s, a very large number at the time, and operated at eleven commercial and academic sites in the US, Canada and Europe.
 As it evolved in the 1970s, later versions moved to Honeywell 6000 series mainframes (1973) and Honeywell 716 communication processors (1974).
 In 1976 the GE-635 system was replaced by a Honeywell 66/40A computer.
 It remained in operation until the end of 1999.

 DTSS, version 2, included a novel form of inter-process communication called "communication files".
 They significantly antedated Unix pipes, as design documents put their conceptual origin sometime in 1967, and were described briefly in a 1969 conference: